 Finally, when it comes to food and menstrual headaches and migraines, it is possible that you are experiencing the histamine-hormonal headache connection.
 You can learn much more about this in my blog/podcast Histamine Intolerance: Could It Be Causing Your Symptoms.

-Step 5: Add in Migraine-Relieving Nutritional Supplements
+Step 5: Migraine-Relieving Nutritional Supplements

 Besides food, there are also dietary supplements that have been found to relieve headaches and migraines.
 These are my go-to supplements, all of which are safe during pregnancy and breastfeeding.

 Riboflavin (vitamin B2): Riboflavin has been shown to safely prevent recurrent migraines by 50 percent compared to 15 percent for placebo – that’s a lot!
 Its benefits are likely a result of increased efficiency of the mitochondria.
 (Decreased mitochondrial function is an under-recognized contributor to migraines.)
 It may take about a month to notice results but hang in there.
 It’s often very effective.
 If you are on a beta-blocker for migraine prevention, riboflavin has been shown to enhance the benefits so it may allow you to lower your dose or get better results from the dose you are taking.
 This can be taken during pregnancy and in fact is considered a migraine prevention of choice during this time.
 Dose: 400 mg/day.